Strategic Leadership Courses

 Certificates Attached to the Degree Programs

-Students may choose to waive their thesis if they take additional coursework leading to one of two business certificates attached to their MSSL degree program:
+Students may choose to waive their thesis if they take additional coursework leading to one of three certificates attached to their MSSL degree program:

 - Entrepreneurship Certificate – three extra classes

-- Healthcare Administration Certificate – three extra classes
+- Healthcare Administration Certificate – five extra classes

 For more information regarding graduate certificates at Rosemont, click here.